Asmit-Rai/Search-Engine/README.md

 # Search-Engine
-It is the tkinter based project which can search the content according to keyword.
+It is the tkinter based project.
+It accept the input as a string and provide the results.
+You only need to type the keyword.
+Internet network required to get the search results